tsolakisgeo/DHAW2023/_syllabus/9-section_maps_3_QGIS.md

 Use the csv file you submitted for Exercise 4.

 - Rename the titles of your headers to "title", "longitude", "latitude", and "url".
 - Add another column named "depictions" and populate that column with links to images you have found online for each respective place.
-- Save.
 - Upload the csv file to [Locolligo](https://docuracy.github.io/Locolligo/).
-- Download the JSON file.
+- Download your input as a JSON file.
 - Open the JSON file in a text editor.
 Search for jpg and change the respective field as seen below

 __Original__: